 Thomson said Amazon can easily ship an item in one day over to consumers sitting 150 miles away from a company warehouse, but not if they are sitting 600 miles away, he said.
 "So the more warehouses Amazon has, the easier this becomes," he said.
 "The problem is there is no huge warehouse out in central Montana."

-Continued supply chain issues could force Amazon to narrow the selection of what it can promise to consumers within one day to just essential goods and certain areas such as large cities, said Fletcher, of Sanford C. Bernstein & Co.
+Continued supply chain issues could force Amazon to narrow what it can deliver within one day to just essential goods and in certain areas such as large cities, said Fletcher of Sanford C. Bernstein & Co.